 - Meanwhile: Melt semi-sweet chocolate in microwave on ½ power (50% on my microwave) for about 2 ½ - 3 minutes or until melted, then mix with ¼ cup melted butter and corn syrup. *NOTE: You can also choose to use a double boiler to melt chocolate for this step. **NOTE: be careful: If you cook the chocolate on too high of a temperature in the microwave or it comes in contact with any water, it will seize.

-- Pour glaze evenly over oreo cookie mix, very gently spreading with a spatula, as to not break up the cookie or get the crumbs into the chocolate mixture.
+- Pour glaze evenly over the chocolate cookie crust and spread it very gently, with a spatula, so as to not break up the cookie or get the crumbs into the chocolate mixture.
 Evenly cover the entire area.
 Refrigerate until firm (about 15 minutes)

 Filling: